-641. Practicum in Group Leadership (8).
+641. Internship in Group Leadership (5).
 Pr., CED 630/631 and Ed.S. standing or departmental approval.

-This course will provide students with opportunities to develop group leadership skills, including interaction analysis, group design, and outcome research.
+This course provides opportunities to develop group leadership skills, including interaction analysis, group design, and outcome research.

-646. Studies in Education (1-10).
+- 646. Studies in Education (1-10).
 Pr., Departmental approval.

 Independent study in an area within the field of guidance and counseling.
-Area to be selected in consultation with the professor who will supervise this study.

-650. Seminar in Guidance (5).
+Area to be selected in consultation with the professor who will supervise this study. - 650.
+Seminar in Guidance (5).
 Pr., Permission of instructor.

-Provides an opportunity for advanced graduate students and professors to pursue cooperatively selected concepts and theoretical formulations.
+Provides an opportunity for advanced graduate students and professors to pursue cooperatively selected concepts and theoretical formulations. - 651.
+Practicum in Area of Specialization (3).
+Pr., CED 631 or departmental approval.